 - Defensiveness – If a person becomes defensive as soon as the topic of addiction comes up, this may be a red flag.

 - Isolation – Does a loved one spend a lot of time by him or herself?
-Isolation is often a sign of addiction.
+Separation is often a sign of addiction.
 People typically do this because it’s easier to hide their addiction this way.
-Also, they may feel like their friends and family members simply won’t be able to understand.
+Also, they may feel like their friends and family members won’t be able to understand.

 - Shame – It’s common for people who suffer from addiction to feel guilt or shame about what they’re doing.
-Despite this, they aren’t able to simply stop.
+Despite this, they aren’t able to stop.
 This inability to just quit is due to the chemical changes in the brain that drugs cause.

-These are a few signs that family should look for if they think that a loved one is suffering from addiction.
+These are a few signs that the family should look for if they think that a loved one is suffering from addiction.
 There are other physical traits that they can look for as well.
 However, these are usually easy to cover up until addiction reaches a fever pitch.